savedra1/clipse/README.md

   ---

-  Without a WM, you can still achieve similar behaviour by creating a listener service manually.
+  Without a WM, you can still achieve similar behavior by creating a listener service manually.
 E.g:

   Create the file `~/Library/LaunchAgents/clipse.plist` with the following content:
   ```